Filipeoliveirap/Portfolio/digitalMenu/docs/roadmap.md

 # 🛣️ Project Roadmap

-This document outlines the steps followed for the complete and professional development of the **Digital Menu** system, including objectives, architecture, implementation, features, and documentation.
+This document outlines the steps followed for the complete and professional development of the **Digital Menu** system, including objectives and features.

 ---